gigya/cdc-starter-kit/README.md

 ## Documentation

 Take a look at the [Basic Guide](docs/basic.md) to understand how to configure and customize your project.
-If you want to go deeper and understand the implementation basics, please go to the [Advanced Guide](docs/advanced.md), to these and many other details.
+If you want to go deeper and understand the implementation basics, please go to the [Advanced Guide](docs/advanced.md), where you will find these and many other details.

 This documentation is bundled with the project, making it available for offline reading and provides a useful starting point for any documentation you want to write about your project.

-All relevant code is commented internally, function by function, making easier the integration with other projects.
+All relevant code (html, js, and css/less) is commented internally, so it can help developers understand how it was done and make it easier to integrate with other projects.

 ## Additional Gigya Links

-Please follow this [Link](docs/links.md) to find more related SAP CDC documentation about the configuration/enhancement of this site.
+Please follow this [link](docs/links.md) to find more related SAP CDC documentation about the configuration/enhancement of this site.

 ## Browser support